 Michigan Recycling Coalition, Environmental Protection Agency, National Recycling Coalition

 Why can't I recycle at a drop-off in a neighboring township or village?

 Residents of each local unit of government pay for the recycle program, therefore please use only the recycle program in your township/village/city.
 If your local unit of government does not offer a program for recycling, voice your interest to one of your government officials.

-How do I properly dispose of household chemicals, pesticides, sharps and/or medications?
+What is considered hazardous waste and how do I properly dispose of household chemicals, pesticides, sharps and/or medications?

-Barry County holds two Household Hazardous Waste and tire collection events each year in spring and fall at the Barry County Expo Center.
+Barry County holds two Household Hazardous Waste and scrap tire collection events each year in spring and fall at the Barry County Expo Center.

 Learn more about proper disposal of:

 How can I handle yard waste and food waste?